Jack Brereton: European Union

 Brereton is a supporter of Brexit, saying he is "optimistic about our future in leaving the EU".
 In February 2019 he labelled the behaviour of European Union officials as "threatening and aggressive".
 He voted against extending negotiations with the EU in March 2019, stating that it was "disrespecting" his constituents.

+Post-parliamentary career

+After leaving Parliament following his defeat in the 2024 General Election, Brereton was appointed as Head of Regions and Nations Engagement at the National Energy System Operator (NESO).

 Personal life

 Brereton lives with his wife and children in Stoke-on-Trent, and in London.